ajaynarang/abc-racing-platform/README.md

 ### Project Structure

 - **`abc-racing-platform`**
-  - `docker-compose.yml`: Docker compose file to run the services.
+  - `docker-compose.yml`: The Docker Compose file for running the services.
-  - `fixture-ui/` (Next.js frontend)
+  - `diagrams`: This folder contains all the architecture diagrams.
-    - Contains the Next.js app for displaying fixtures.
+  - `github wiki`: Documentation files for architecture and other details are stored here.
-  - `fixture-service/` (Node.js backend with Express and GraphQL layer)
+  - `fixture-ui/` (Next.js frontend): Hosts the Next.js app for displaying fixtures.
-    - Contains the API and GraphQL BFF layer for optimized reads.
+  - `fixture-service/` (Node.js backend with Express and GraphQL layer): Contains the API and GraphQL BFF layer for optimized reads.

 ---